-Shark Tank, the critically acclaimed and multi-Emmy® Award-winning entrepreneurial-themed reality show that has reinvigorated entrepreneurship in America, returns to The ABC Television Network this fall for its 10th season.
-The business-themed show that has become a culturally defining series and inspires a nation to dream bigger recently amassed an amazing $100 million in deals offered in the Tank.
-The Sharks – tough, self-made, multi-millionaire and billionaire tycoons – continue their search to invest in the best businesses and products that America has to offer.
+"Shark Tank," the critically acclaimed and multi-Emmy® Award-winning business-themed unscripted series that celebrates entrepreneurship in America, returns to ABC this fall for its 15th season.
+The hit reality show that has become a culturally defining series and inspires a nation to dream bigger has amassed an amazing $8 billion in retail sales from deals offered in the Tank.
+The Sharks – tough, self-made, multimillionaire and billionaire tycoons – continue their search to invest in the best businesses and products that America has to offer.
 The Sharks will once again give people from all walks of life the chance to chase the American dream and potentially secure business deals that could make them millionaires.
 The Sharks are billionaire Mark Cuban, owner and chairman of AXS TV and outspoken owner of the 2011 NBA champion Dallas Mavericks; real estate mogul Barbara Corcoran; "Queen of QVC" Lori Greiner; technology innovator Robert Herjavec; fashion and branding expert Daymond John; and venture capitalist Kevin O'Leary.
-Shark Tank will feature a blockbuster lineup of guest Sharks during the 2018-2019 season.
-The guest Sharks are: Hall of Famer and NBA sports analyst Charles Barkley; legendary baseball player and businessman Alex Rodriguez; Spanx owner Sara Blakely; philanthropist, entrepreneur and author Bethenny Frankel; iconic Smartwater and Vitaminwater brand builder Rohan Oza; co-founder and CEO of RSE and vice chairman of the Miami Dolphins Matt Higgins; and RING entrepreneur Jamie Siminoff, whose home security system he initially pitched on Shark Tank in season 5.
-After turning down an offer, Siminoff later sold RING to Amazon for $1 billion – and has now rightfully earned a seat on the Shark panel.
-The guest Sharks will appear individually alongside four other Sharks in various episodes which will also include for the first time a panel of three female sharks, outnumbering the male sharks.
-This season viewers will see an updated Shark Tank set.
-The Sharks' iconic red leather chairs and the entrepreneurs' rug will get a new, sleek and contemporary look.
-The show will continue to provide glimpses of the entrepreneurs' excitement and anticipation of what they go through backstage in the intense moments before they face the Sharks.
-As in past seasons, Shark Tank episodes will have follow-up stories, allowing viewers the opportunity to see how some investments led to success.
-It has been "A Decade of Dreams" for Shark Tank, and this year will be no different.
-The 10th season of the hit unscripted series will reach its milestone 200th episode in 2018.
+"Shark Tank" will feature a blockbuster lineup of guest Sharks during the 2023-2024 season including the following: Jason Blum, CEO and founder, Blumhouse; Michael Rubin, chairman and CEO, Fanatics; Candace Nelson, founder of Sprinkles Cupcakes, founder of CN2 Ventures, and co-founder of Pizzana; Emma Grede, CEO and co-founder of Good American, and founding partner of SKIMS; and Daniel Lubetzky, founder of KIND Snacks, founder of Camino Partners, and founder of Starts With Us.
+The guest Sharks will appear individually alongside four other Sharks in various episodes.
+As in past seasons, "Shark Tank" episodes will have follow-up stories, allowing viewers the opportunity to see how some investments led to success.
 The entrepreneurs who dare to enter the Tank must try to convince the Sharks to part with their own hard-earned cash and give them the funding they desperately need to turn their dreams into million-dollar realities.
 All of the good, bad, emotional and even absurd pitches help showcase the "I wish I had thought of that" business ideas and products.
 But the Sharks have a goal, too – to get a return on their investment and own a piece of the next big business idea.
 When the Sharks hear an idea worth sinking their teeth into, they're more than ready to declare war and fight each other for a piece of it.
-Shark Tank has won four back-to-back Emmys in 2017, 2016, 2015 and 2014 for Outstanding Structured Reality Program.
-More recently, the show received two Emmy nominations in 2018 for Structured Reality Program and Outstanding Directing for a Reality Program.
-They were also nominated for an Emmy for Outstanding Reality Program in 2012 and 2013.
-Shark Tank won the NATPE 2015 and 2017 Reality Breakthrough Award, and in 2016, the BANFF World Media Festival Award and the IRTS Hall of Mentorship Award.
+"Shark Tank" has won four back-to-back Emmys in 2017, 2016, 2015 and 2014 for Outstanding Structured Reality Program out of 23 Emmy nominations over 14 seasons.
+More recently, the show received an Emmy nomination in 2023 for Structured Reality program.
+"Shark Tank" won the NATPE 2015 and 2017 Reality Breakthrough Award, and in 2016, the BANFF World Media Festival Award and the IRTS Hall of Mentorship Award.
 Additional recognition includes three Summer Television Critics Association (TCA) nominations for Outstanding Achievement in Reality Programming (winning in 2013), four Critics Choice Award nominations for Best Reality Series (winning in 2016, 2015 and 2014), NAACP Image Award nominations for Outstanding Reality Series in 2014 and 2015, a Kids Choice Award for Favorite Reality Show nomination in 2015 and 2017, and four Producers Guild Award nominations.
 Viewers will continue to ride an emotional roller coaster this season, complete with heated fights between the Sharks, ingenious business ideas and touching moments.
-Whichever way the wheeling and dealing may go, many people's lives will be better off because they dared to enter the unpredictable waters of the Shark Tank.
-Mark Burnett, Clay Newbill, Yun Lingner and Phil Gurin are the executive producers of Shark Tank, which is based on the Japanese Dragons' Den format, created by NIPPON TV.
+Whichever way the wheeling and dealing may go, many people's lives will be better off – because they dared to enter the unpredictable waters of the "Shark Tank."
+Mark Burnett, Clay Newbill, Yun Lingner, Max Swedlow, Mark Cuban, Barbara Corcoran, Lori Greiner, Robert Herjavec, Daymond John, Kevin O'Leary, Phil Gurin and Brandon Wallace are the executive producers of "Shark Tank," which is based on the Japanese "Dragons' Den" format, created by Nippon Television Network Corporation.
 The series is produced by MGM Television in association with Sony Pictures Television.